strayer/dockerfile-acme.sh/README.md

 ## Usage

+The image is pushed and rebuilt daily if Alpine upgrades are available to the Github container registry: [ghcr.io/strayer/acme.sh](https://github.com/strayer/dockerfile-acme.sh/pkgs/container/acme.sh)

 The container expects a volume at /data that will contain the acme.sh state and a volume at /certs that will contain issued certificates.
 The DNS provider and anything else should be configured by environment variables, see the acme.sh documentation for reference.
 The `cron` command will run `acme.sh --cron` every 24 hours.

 The rest of the documentation is based on this test/development setup: